top of page

 Why does my crochet look uneven?

-Usually tension.
+Usually, tension is the issue.
 Try relaxing your grip and keeping stitches the same size.

 How long does it take to learn basic crochet stitches?